 The consultant gynaecologists at The Medical Chambers Kensington will discuss your treatment options with you.

 Your fibroids check includes a detailed consultation with your chosen specialist, a blood test (Ferritin, FBC) and a pelvic scan.
-You can find out the cost of a Fibroid Package here.

 To find out how our private fibroid specialist can help you, please telephone 020 7244 4200 for a confidential chat or book an appointment online.